brillout/handli/readme.md

 Where:
  - `someFetchLikeLibrary`
-    is any request library with a
+    is a request library with a
     [Fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API)-like interface.
  - `const {close, update} = displayError(errorMessage);`
     is a function to customize how error messages are shown to the user.